AlephAlpha/Nekomata/doc/Builtins.md

 Optionally negate a number.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

 This function is non-deterministic and automatically vectorized.

 When the input is a list, each element is optionally negated independently.

 ### `charToInt` (`e`, `1 -> 1`)

-Convert a char to an integer according to Nekomata's custom encoding.
+Convert a char to an integer according to Nekomata's code page.

 This function is automatically vectorized.

 ### `intToChar` (`H`, `1 -> 1`)

-Convert an integer to a char according to Nekomata's custom encoding.
+Convert an integer to a char according to Nekomata's code page.

 Fail when the integer is not in the range 0 to 255.This function is automatically vectorized.